Customer segmentation and personalization go hand in hand for marketers.

 Before we share specific types of customer segmentation, let’s eliminate any concerns you may have about building segments without help from marketing operations or IT colleagues.

-Martech has advanced to the point that several solutions, like customer data platforms, leverage AI and machine learning to make customer segmentation modeling — and the accompanying messaging that ensues segment creation — a cinch for even the most non-technical of marketers.
+Martech, including marketing automation, has advanced to the point that several solutions, like CDPs, leverage AI and machine learning to make customer segmentation modeling — and the accompanying messaging that ensues segment creation — a cinch for even the most non-technical of marketers.

 What does this mean for you?
-In short, if you’re not a tech-savvy marketer, but you still understand the distinct benefits of data-driven approaches, you can master segmentation-based marketing.
+In short, if you’re not a tech-savvy marketer, but you still understand the distinct benefits of data-driven approaches, you can master segmentation-based marketing and, in turn, advance your business strategy, marketing metrics, and bottom line at large.

 Certain predictive segmentation models may require a helping hand from your resident data scientist.
 However, given you’re reading a blog post outlining the basic customer segmentation definition with some examples, we’ll hold off on discussing those in greater detail another day.